tetratelabs/wazero/site/content/languages/go.md

 ## System Calls

+Please read our overview of WebAssembly and
+[System Calls]({{< ref "_index.md#system-calls" >}}).
+In short, WebAssembly is a stack-based virtual machine specification, so operates at a lower level than an operating system.

-"syscall/js.*" are host functions for managing the JavaScript object graph, including functions to make and finalize objects, arrays and numbers (`js.Value`).
+"syscall/js.*" are host functions for features the operating system would otherwise provide.
+These also manage the JavaScript object graph, including functions to make and finalize objects, arrays and numbers (`js.Value`).

 Each `js.Value` has a `js.ref`, which is either a numeric literal or an object reference depending on its 64-bit bit pattern.
 When an object, the first 31